 issue 27 of Scene World, and check out the source code for Zap Zone

-or alternatively, if you want to learn an even bigger/advanced phase in game programming.
-You could always try Star Toast
+Alternatively, if you want to learn an even bigger/advanced phase in game programming.
+You could always try Star Toast from

 issue 28 of Scene World magazine.
 Please note that both games were

 coded in 64ASM, which means that you will need to alter some of the